kc-si/Advent-of-code-2021/README.md

 ## Installation:

-You can clone repository and run each scripts from command line (exmaple):
+You can just download repository and run each scripts from command line (exmaple):

       ruby task_002.rb